-- A. If, in the judgment of the Individual Education Plan (IEP) team, supplemental supports and services are needed for the member to meet the needs of the eligible student, each must be included in the IEP.
+A. If, in the judgment of the Individual Education Plan (IEP) team, supplemental supports and services are needed for the member to meet the needs of the eligible student, each must be included in the IEP.
 The District will provide those services as designated.
 IEP team decisions are made by consensus, whenever possible.
 The District representative may schedule extra meetings, to allow for full discussion of concerns.
 In the event consensus cannot be reached, the District's decision will stand.
-The District will make training available to affected members in at least, but not necessarily limited to, the following areas: - 1.
-The various methods required to work with the special needs of the exceptional students in order to integrate them effectively into regular classroom instruction. - 2.
-Alternative instructional strategies which enable them to deal with a variety of behavior and learning styles within a given classroom environment. - 3.
-Familiarity with the use of resources and materials available for working with exceptional students. - 4.
-Methods and skills to develop and convey to other students in the class an appropriate sensitivity to the needs and feelings of their exceptional students. - 5.
-Methods and skills to assist in accessing students with disabilities, to help determine eligibility, and to evaluate the students' progress. - B. The District's Special Education Handbook, which contains information regarding the implementation of current law, will be available to all certificated staff in the principal's office, through department chairpersons, special education offices, and the ASD website.
-Also, a special education brochure will be given to each certificated staff member, to include basic information about procedural and eligibility issues.
-The brochure will also be published on the ASD website. - C. IEP teams will identify eligible students whose behavior may impede learning and deny success in school.
+The District will make training available to affected members in at least, but not necessarily limited to, the following areas:

+- 1. The various methods required to work with the special needs of students with disabilities in order to integrate them effectively into regular classroom instruction. - 2.
+Alternative instructional strategies which enable them to utilize appropriate interventions, i.e. behavior modification, de-escalation, to deal with a variety of behavior and learning styles within a given classroom environment. - 3.
+Familiarity with the use of resources and materials available for working with students with disabilities. - 4.
+Methods and skills to develop and convey to other students in the class an appropriate sensitivity to the needs and feelings of students with disabilities. - 5.
+Methods and skills to assist in assessing students with disabilities, to help determine eligibility, and to evaluate the students' progress. - 6.
+Update of paperwork procedures and recordkeeping. - B. The District's Special Education Handbook, which contains information regarding the implementation of current law, will be available to all certificated staff through the District's website. - C. IEP teams will identify students with disabilities whose behavior interferes with their own learning and the learning of others.
 Behavior support plans will be developed, implemented and revised as needed.
-If one or more members of the IEP team believe that modifications to the IEP or behavior plan are needed, the team shall meet to modify the plan. - D. The District will make every effort to ensure that the IEP reflects consideration of all facets of the school environment, judged least restrictive in meeting the needs of special needs students.
-In establishing the plan of service for a special needs student, the IEP Team will consider factors allowed under law, which may include: - 1.
+If one or more members of the IEP team believe that modifications to the IEP or behavior plan are needed, the team shall meet to modify the plan. - D. The IEP team will review and determine the least restrictive environment in meeting the needs of students with disabilities.
+In establishing the plan of service for a student with disabilities, the IEP Team will consider factors allowed under law, which may include: - 1.
 The educational benefits of placement full-time in a regular class; - 2.
 The non-academic benefits of such placement; - 3.
 The effect of the student on the member and children in the regular class; and - 4.
 The costs involved. - E. The District will make every effort to ensure that student placements are reviewed often enough to ensure meaningful inclusion.
 To help in this regard: - 1.
-At least one of the members expected to implement plans of service contained in IEPs will be a member of the IEP Team and is free to express concerns to the IEP Team leader; other members involved may be invited to attend IEP meetings as needed. - 2.
-IEP Team members are free to express concerns candidly prior to deciding what service plan will be adopted. - 3.
-No member of the IEP Team shall suffer reprisals or be subjected to disciplinary action solely for expression of a dissenting opinion or for informing parents or students of their rights under state and/or federal law, prior to the adoption of the IEP or for raising objections at any IEP Team meeting called subsequent to the adoption of the IEP.
+At least one of the members expected to implement plans of service contained in IEPs will be a member of the IEP Team and is free to express concerns to the district representative; other members involved may be invited to attend IEP meetings as needed; - 2.
+IEP Team members are free to express concerns candidly during the development of the IEP; - 3.
+No member of the IEP Team shall suffer reprisals or be subjected to disciplinary action solely for expression of a dissenting opinion or for informing parents or students of their rights under state and/or federal law, prior to the adoption of the IEP or for raising objections at any IEP Team meeting called subsequent to the adoption of the IEP;